-Copycat Red Lobster Cheddar Bay Biscuit Recipe is a simple cheddar garlic drop biscuit recipe that tastes just like the biscuits from Red Lobster.
-Plus, the biscuits can be made from scratch in about 15 minutes!
+Cheddar Bay Biscuits are a delicious cheddar garlic drop biscuits that taste just like the biscuits from Red Lobster.
+These biscuits are super easy to make, and they can be made from scratch in about 15 minutes!

 This copycat cheddar bay biscuit recipe is an easy recreation of the biscuits from Red Lobster.
 The cheddar garlic drop biscuits are topped with a simple garlic parsley butter that has just a bit of Old Bay Seasoning in it.